anurag5sh/task-management-system-in-go/Readme.md

-Here's a project idea that will help you master Go basics, including channels, while building a server with CRUD operations and database integration:

 Project: Real-time Task Management System

 Overview:
-Create a task management system where users can create, read, update, and delete tasks.
+This is a task management system where users can create, read, update, and delete tasks.
 The system will use WebSockets for real-time updates and a database for persistent storage.

 Key components: